-Apilaniitty (The Clover Meadow) is a public sculpture at the yard of a kindergarten in Laitila, Finland made together with sculptor Ann Sundholm.
+Apilaniitty (2018) is a public sculpture at the yard of a kindergarten in Laitila, Finland made together with sculptor Ann Sundholm.
 The clover sculptures are 250-300 cm tall, and there will be a meadow of red and white clovers planted around the sculptures.
-The sculpture was published in 2018, but the plants need…
+The sculpture was published in 2018, but the plants need couple of…

 “What we need to question is bricks, concrete, glass, our table manners, our utensils, our tools, the way we spend our time, our rhythms.
 To question that which seems to have ceased forever to astonish us.
 We live, true, we breathe, true; we walk, we open doors, we go down staircases, we sit in a…